 There are many reasons why a person may need care in an Inpatient Psychiatric Unit.
 In general, people are admitted because their symptoms are serious or unstable.
 They often need a setting to help forget about the distractions of life, allowing them to focus on physical and psychological healing.

 The main goal of the Unit is to provide a safe, secure place where people can receive treatment to move beyond the immediate crisis.

 Our team works to diagnose and treat a wide variety of mental health conditions from depression to acute mood and anxiety disorders to post traumatic stress disorder.
 Inpatient care is the most intensive level of treatment for individuals suffering from behavioral health disorders.
 It offers 24-hour care in a safe and secure environment, making it best for patients who experience an acute episode.

-Since the early 1980s, SMC has served as the county’s designated psychiatric screening center which is often the first step when dealing with psychiatric emergencies.
+Since the early 1980s, SMC has served as the county’s designated psychiatric screening site.
+This screening is often the first step when dealing with psychiatric emergencies.
 The opening of the Unit provides the next step in the continuum of care.

 Yes.
 We are partnering with Legacy Treatment Services to provide outpatient behavioral health services on the grounds of Salem Medical Center.
 Legacy operates outpatient care to ensure continuity of care for individuals being discharged from the Inpatient Psychiatric Unit, as well as an outpatient resource to meet the needs of the community.

 Dr. Bobrin is certified in psychiatry through the America Board of Preventative Medicine, and certified in addiction medicine through the American Board of Addiction Medicine.
 He is also certified in pain medicine by the American Board of Pain Medicine.
 He was named a Top Doc in Addiction Psychiatry by SJ Magazine in 2016.